 - Give myself enough time to relax and prepare for the next lessons.

 - Go to bed before 12 A.M., so I can wake up and be ready for the day

 - Write a to-do list in my daily planner

-- Take photos.
-Not only when we finish any art projects, but also when any lesson goes wrong and we leave messes behind
+- Take photos not only when we finish any art or projects, but also when any lesson goes wrong and of the messes, we leave behind

 - Involve my kids more in clean up and chores

 I am sure you all notice that when you are happy, everyone in your home is happier.
 I decided to keep myself happy, so I can raise a happy, healthy family, and goal setting helps me do this.